Shameer-R/Zybook-Homework-Automation/README.md

 # zyBooks Homework Automation

-This a Python 3 script that automates zyBooks participation activites.
+This is a Python 3 script that automates zyBooks participation activites.
 This currently applies to zyBooks': Short answer questions, Multiple Choice Questions, and Slides Presentations.
 I don't have plans to maintain this script but I will accept any helpful pull requests.

 # Requirements